agjmills/tight/README.md

 # Tight

+> **This package not stable and probably shouldn't be used yet.
+Feel free to experiment with it, however.**

 ## About
-**This package is under development and probably shouldn't be used yet.
-Feel free to experiment with it, however.**

 Tight, is a really tiny and light PHP framework, for those occasions when Laravel or Symfony are too much.